WILL I GET IN?

 • Focus on your grades!

-• Meet with your College Guidance counselor for an informational interview.
+• Meet with your counselor for an informational interview.

 • Develop an exploratory college list by spring of junior year that match your criteria, talents, and accomplishments.
 Counselors review the prospective lists with students to ensure appropriate range, both academically and financially, of likely, target, and reach schools.